lwlsn/tidal-fuzz-completer/README.md

 - [ ] Extend from bi-gram representation to n-gram
 - [ ] Develop capabilities for machine evaluation of patterns
 - [ ] Develop a machine (artificial) aesthetic to distinguish patterns?
+- [ ] Add cabal file for the dependencies

 ## Citation